-- 134. Where a complaint is not upheld, the Committee for Privileges and Conduct has discretion as to whether to report to the House.
-When the Committee does not report to the House, it informs the complainant and Member of the outcome of the complaint. - 135.
-Where a complaint is upheld, the Committee for Privileges and Conduct normally reports to the House (though it may decide not to make a report to the House in minor cases, where the Member concerned has volunteered appropriate remedial action).
-The Committee must seek the agreement of the House in any case where it is proposed that a Member be required to take action to regularise the position or that the Member be sanctioned by suspension. - 136.
-In all cases where there has been an appeal to the Committee for Privileges and Conduct, the Committee will publish a report either upholding or dismissing the appeal.
-The reports from the Commissioner and Sub-Committee are annexed to the Committee's report. - 137.
-When the Committee reports to the House, the Committee Clerk should show the Member the report shortly before publication and send the complainant the report on publication.
+135. Where a complaint is upheld, the Committee for Privileges and Conduct normally reports to the House (though it may decide not to make a report to the House in minor cases, where the Member concerned has volunteered appropriate remedial action).
+The Committee must seek the agreement of the House in any case where it is proposed that a Member be required to take action to regularise the position or that the Member be sanctioned by suspension or that the Member be denied access to the system of financial support or the facilities of the House.

+136. In all cases where there has been an appeal to the Committee for Privileges and Conduct, the Committee will publish a report either upholding or dismissing the appeal.
+The reports from the Commissioner and Sub-Committee are annexed to the Committee's report.

+137. When the Committee reports to the House, the Committee Clerk should show the Member the report shortly before publication and send the complainant the report on publication.